 To determine the Annual Overdraft for the previous water year, WRD determines the inflows and outflows of the CBWCB.
-In the previous Water Year 2012/2013, natural inflows (storm water capture, areal recharge, and net groundwater underflow) totaled 85,684 AF and WRD or others contributed 84,994 AF of recharge water at the seawater barrier wells and spreading grounds.
-Total natural and artificial inflows, therefore, equaled 170,678 AF.
-Total pumping in the basins was 238,678 AF.
-The Annual Overdraft is the natural inflows minus total outflows, or 152,994 AF (rounded to 153,000 AF).
+In the previous Water Year 2014/2015, natural inflows (storm water capture, areal recharge, and net groundwater underflow) totaled 107,740 AF and WRD or others contributed 89,753 AF of recharge water at the seawater barrier wells and spreading grounds.
+Total natural and artificial inflows, therefore, equaled 197,493 AF.
+Total pumping in the basins was 210,193 AF.
+The Annual Overdraft is the natural inflows minus total outflows, or 102,453 AF (rounded to 102,500 AF).

 For the current and ensuing WY estimates for Annual Overdraft, the concept of "Average Annual Groundwater Deficiency" is utilized.
 The Average Annual Groundwater Deficiency is the long-term average of natural inflows minus total outflows and represents the long term average deficit (Annual Overdraft) in the basins.
 The development of the USGS/WRD computer model derived these long term average inflow and outflow terms.
 Table 4 presents this information, which concluded that the Average Annual Groundwater Deficiency is 105,385 AFY.
-Values of the average deficiency are based on the long term (30 year average) inflows and outflows as calculated by the computer model.
+Values of the average deficiency are based on the 30-year average inflows and outflows as calculated by the computer model which ran from October 1970 through September 2000.
 Long-term average inflows are influenced by the amount of precipitation falling on the District as well as for storm water capture at the spreading grounds.
 Table 5 and Figure A show the historical precipitation at LACDPW Station #107D, located in Downey near the Montebello Forebay, or alternate stations nearby if Station #107D data are not reliable or available.

-The calculation of the Average Annual Groundwater Deficiency represents in general that WRD needs to replenish about 105,385 AFY assuming long-term average conditions for the water balance to reach equilibrium, the overall change in storage to equal zero, and groundwater levels to remain relatively constant.
+The calculation of the Average Annual Groundwater Deficiency represents in general that WRD needs to replenish about 105,385 AFY assuming long-term average conditions over that 30 year period for the water balance to reach equilibrium, the overall change in storage to equal zero, and groundwater levels to remain relatively constant.
 As shown in Table 6, adjustments are made to the long term average inflows and outflows for the current and ensuing WY to reflect estimates of the Annual Overdraft for those particular years.
-The current year has been very dry to date.
-Therefore, the projected Annual Overdraft is expected to be greater than the long term average.
-Based on these adjustments, the current year Annual Overdraft is estimated at 119,800 AF and the ensuing year is estimated at 96,800 AF.
+The current year has been below normal to date, but pumping is expected to be significantly below average due to drought conservation this year and next.
+Therefore, the projected Annual Overdrafts for the current and ensuing years are expected to be less than the long term average, at 84,800 AF for the current WY and 85,800 AF in the ensuing WY.